Wandering around: A bioinspired approach to visual attention through object motion sensitivity: Experiments Results

 \subsection{sOMS \& SNN Proto-object model: LLE-VOS Benchmark, challenging light conditions}

 To evaluate the system's performance across a broader range of scenarios beyond the EVIMO dataset, which is confined to an office environment, the model has also been benchmarked against the Low-Light Event Video Object Segmentation (LLE-VOS) dataset~\cite{li2024event}.
 The LLE-VOS dataset comprises 70 video sequences, each containing both standard and low-light versions, along with segmentation labels and low-light event data.
 These sequences were recorded in diverse environments, including sports facilities, outdoor play areas, educational spaces, conference rooms, and wildlife enclosures, with some sequences involving camera motion and others without.
 The data are collected using two identical cameras with different exposure times to generate normal-light and low-light pairs of synthetically generated events.
+Notably, the events used in this benchmark are exclusively derived from low-light conditions, emphasizing the superior capability of event-driven cameras to perform effectively in such challenging environments, where traditional frame-based cameras often face significant limitations.

 The dataset was chosen for its variety in both lighting conditions and environments, offering a more comprehensive evaluation of the system's performance in real-world scenarios.
 Event-based cameras are known for their ability to capture events with high temporal resolution, making them particularly well-suited for challenging lighting situations.
 By including both normal and low-light images alongside the event data, the dataset enables an exploration of how the system performs under conditions that might pose difficulties for conventional frame-based applications.
 The system uses the same parameters as those listed in Table~\ref{table:params}.